-So I did a DIY BluePrint Cleanse.
 When it comes to rapid weight loss programs, I’ll try anything once.
-I’ve done the cabbage soup diet, the South Beach Diet, the Master Cleanse; and the very controversial Atkins diet (back in the day when all you could eat was lard).
+I’ve done the cabbage soup diet, the South Beach Diet, the Master Cleanse; and the very controversial Atkins diet (back in the day when all you could eat was bacon – it was pretty awesome).
 I’ve had the BluePrint Cleanse in my bookmarks for a while.
-But $195 seems pricey for 3 days worth of juice and when I did a quick search for a DIY version, I found thousands of them.
-So I wrote out my shopping list, took it to Whole Foods and spent about $195 on fruits and vegetables I needed to make the juice myself.
+But $195 seems pricey for 3 days worth of juice and when I searched for a DIY version and found thousands of them.
+So, I went to Whole Foods and bought all the fruits and vegetables I needed to make the juice myself.
 Turns out you need about $195 worth of fruit and veg.

 So this is important: the BluePrint Cleanse website tells you to prepare your body for a few days before doing the cleanse.
 No coffee, cut back on processed foods and red meat etc. For the most part I find preparation to be a bore – I’m more of a ‘jump right in’ kind of girl, but this was something I should have prepared for.
 Anyway, here’s my cleanse journal.